By Anne Thompson | Thompson on Hollywood October 16, 2014 at 11:31AM

 "Dear White People" was one of those first features we often see at the Sundance Film Festival that charges out of the gate exploding with all the things the young filmmaker wants to say.
 In this case, L.A.-based one-time publicist Justin Simien, 30, is exploring millennial race identity at a predominantly white Ivy League college.

-"Dear White People" debuted in competition at Sundance, where it won a special jury award and was picked up by Roadside Attractions, who has slated an October 17 release date.
-It recently played Seattle and this week hit the Los Angeles Film Festival.
+"Dear White People" debuted in competition at Sundance, where it won a special jury award and was picked up by Roadside Attractions, which opens the film in theaters on October 17.

 With a solid target audience of college students and millennials, it will be fascinating to see how Roadside handles the release given that the project started out as a provocative concept trailer that went viral in 2012 on Twitter (@dearwhitepeople), Facebook, Vimeo, crowd-funding site Indiegogo (which raised $40,000) and YouTube.
 This provided investors with reason to back the rookie filmmaker's first feature.
 Among those responding to the trailer were producers Stephanie Allain ("Boyz 'n the Hood") and Effie T. Brown ("Real Women Have Curves").
 Allain jumped on board the project but later pulled in Brown in February 2013, as Allain had to go shoot another movie.